duketwo/Shib-Idp/README.md

  - Jetty as Servlet/JSP-Container und Webserver for Shibboleth
  - HAProxy as proxy middlware including SSL offloading
  - phpLDAPadmin to administrate the LDAP database
- - OpenLDAP as directory service for Shibbleth
+ - OpenLDAP as directory service for Shibboleth
  - Shibbleth IdP provides Single Sign-On services

 ## How to use